Sydney-Informatics-Hub/training-RNAseq/README.md

 You will need to pay careful attention to the merge process to ensure that none of your content is overwritten by the update.
 You will probably want to have a graphical Git-enabled editor or _diff_ tool to let you easily see and approve/reject any merge conflicts.

 If you **created your course repo from the template originally**, as in these instructions, then the changes you have made should take precedence, and there should be few problems.

 However, new _content_ may be added to the template -- such additions will always include the phrase **"FIXME"**, so make sure to search for these in your repo.
 (Running ```make lesson-fixme``` in your repo directory will find any remaining "FIXME"s in your files).

 At your local copy

 ```
-git pull template
+git pull template gh-pages
 ```